adamnemecek/WebMIDIKit/README.md

 # WebMIDIKit

-This project is an implementation of MIDI heavily inspired by the [WebMIDI standard](https://www.w3.org/TR/webmidi/) standard.
-Note that there are slight API changes to account.
+WebMIDIKit is a simple MIDI framework, heavily inspired by the WebMIDI API.

+# What's WebMIDI

+WebMIDI is a

 * decadent midi framework